casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 Refer to the [Testing Contract](/dapp-dev-guide/testing) section to view more details about the smart contract testing procedure.

-### WASM File Size {#wasm-file-size}
+### Wasm File Size {#wasm-file-size}

-We encourage shrinking the WASM file size as much as possible.
+We encourage shrinking the Wasm file size as much as possible.
 Smaller deploys cost less and save the network bandwidth.
 We recommend reading [Shrinking .wasm Code Size](https://rustwasm.github.io/docs/book/reference/code-size.html) chapter of [The Rust Wasm Book](https://rustwasm.github.io/docs/book/).